GE Equity

 Debt Financing in 2014

-Cianna Medical, Inc. is a women’s health company focused on innovative solutions for the treatment of early-stage breast cancer.
-Based in Aliso Viejo, California, the company develops advanced medical technologies designed to enhance breast conservation therapy.
-Its primary products include SAVI SCOUT, a wire-free radar localization system that assists in accurately locating breast tumors, and SAVI Brachy, which delivers targeted radiation therapy to minimize damage to surrounding healthy tissue.
-Additionally, Cianna Medical provides BrachyBytes, an e-newsletter that shares insights and expert interviews on breast brachytherapy.
-Incorporated in 2007, the company aims to expand access to effective treatment options for women diagnosed with breast cancer, improving their chances for successful outcomes.
+Cianna Medical, Inc. is a women's health company focused on developing innovative medical technologies for the treatment of early-stage breast cancer.
+Headquartered in Aliso Viejo, California, the company was incorporated in 2007 and is dedicated to enhancing breast conservation therapy (BCT) options for women diagnosed with breast cancer.
+Cianna Medical's notable products include SAVI SCOUT, a wire-free radar localization solution that assists in accurately locating breast tumors, and SAVI Brachy, which delivers targeted radiation to minimize damage to surrounding healthy tissue.
+Additionally, the company provides a surgical guidance system that utilizes real-time audible and visual indicators to improve precision during lumpectomy and excisional biopsy procedures.
+Through its advancements, Cianna Medical aims to increase access to effective treatment options for women facing breast cancer.
 As of November 2018, Cianna Medical operates as a subsidiary of Merit Medical Systems, Inc.

 Del Taco